KxSystems/docs/docs/kb/ssl.md

 The environment variable `SSL_VERIFY_CLIENT` controls the processing of certificates from a client, and uses the certificates from `SSL_CA_CERT_FILE` or `SSL_CA_CERT_PATH` to verify the client’s certificate.
 Can be set to one of the following values:

 -   `NO` (default) kdb+ does not request nor validate the certificate from a client
--   `YES` server requests a client certificate and disconnect client if provided certificate is missing or invalid
+-   `YES` server requests a client certificate and disconnects the client if the provided certificate is missing or invalid
 -   `REQUESTONLY` (since 4.1t 2024.02.07) server requests a client certificate but allows the connection if the client certificate is missing or invalid
--   `IFPRESENT` (since 4.1t 2024.02.07) server requests a client certificate and terminates the connection if an invalid certificate is provided, continues if it is missing or valid
+-   `IFPRESENT` (since 4.1t 2024.02.07) server requests a client certificate and terminates the connection if an invalid certificate is provided; the server continues if the certificate is missing or valid

 Extra protocol details for a handle `h` are available via [`.z.e`]((../ref/dotz.md#ze-tls-connection-status), including information about whether the current handle's TLS certificate was successfully verified.